RMED24/MKWii-Alternate-HD/README.md

+This project is now becoming outdated.
+We have plans to create a much more faithful version of MKWii-HD

 # MKWii-HD
 ## How to contribute
 **Create a pull request, note that the changes have to go through a verification process**